Owlet (OWLT) and Its Competitors Head to Head Review

 |1.80%

 37.6% of Owlet shares are owned by institutional investors.
 Comparatively, 61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
-16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Summary